polarlabsdev/django-starterkit/README.md

 **BaseModel in polar_labs/core/base_models.py:** An extension of the built-in `Model` class that automatically adds an id, created, and updated field.
 It also adds validation to the `save()` method by default.
 You can extend your models from this class and get these plus anything you add by default.

-**PolarLabsUser in polar_labs/core/models.py:** This is an extension of the default User model that doesn't currently add anything.
+**CoreUser in polar_labs/core/models.py:** This is an extension of the default User model that doesn't currently add anything.
 However, it is a MAJOR pain in the ass to change your User model late in the game.
 Using this class from day 1 means you can extend it if you need to.
 Note the standard approach to user data in Django is to create a new model called Profile (or similar) and one-to-one with the User model.

 ## Deployments